FoundationDB/fdb-kubernetes-operator/docs/restore_spec.md

 ## FoundationDBRestore

-FoundationDBRestore is the Schema for the FoundationDB Restore API
+FoundationDBRestore is the Schema for the foundationdbrestores API

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |